-Easy Stuffed Cabbage is a delicious recipe of stuffed cabbage rolls in a tomato sauce.
+Easy Stuffed Cabbage Rolls is a delicious dish of flavorful meat-stuffed cabbage in a delicious savory tomato sauce.

-While not a particularly originally a Jewish food, Jews brought it to New York from Eastern Europe and it can be found in delis and Jewish restaurants with an Ashkenazi menu.
+While not originally a particularly Jewish food, Jews brought it to New York from Eastern Europe, and it can be found in delis and Jewish restaurants with an Ashkenazi menu.

 Easy Stuffed Cabbage can be served as a main course, a side, or even an appetizer should you so wish!

-While the lengthy instructions make the dish seems complicated, it really isn’t.
-Once you have the cabbage leaves ready, just plop some of the meat filling in, fold the leaves and place in the pan.
+While the lengthy instructions make the dish seem complicated, it really isn’t.
+Once you have the cabbage leaves ready, just plop some of the meat filling in, fold the leaves, and place them in the pan.
 Voila!

 Want to make it vegan?
 Just use a meat substitute or increase the amount of rice to make up for the quantity of meat.